wimmuskee/gengee/README.md

 * local/dev: in the cloned gengee directory
 * user: <HOMEDIR>/.config/gengee/config.json

+If using the local/dev setup, the database file will be saved there as well, otherwise in <HOMEDIR>/.cache/gengee/config.json .

 ## Usage
 There are 2 commands:
 * gengee-update: to create a local json database